 Firstly, put the dropper in the clamp and release a few droplets.
 Now you’ll know where the water will splash.
 Use AF or MF to focus on this point with a single AF spot.
 Autofocus probably won’t be quick enough to pick up on the motion and lock focus in the time the splash occurs so once you’ve locked focus on the test spot switch to MF.

 This means your focus point won’t move now unless you change it.
 So you can take all the shots you want and the focus point will stay in the same place.
-If you are just going to use MF all the way then turn on manual focus peaking outlines so you know when the right area is sharp.
+If you are just going to use manual focus, turn on your manual focus peaking outlines so you know when the right area is sharp.

-Firstly, block out all the ambient light in the room.
+Firstly, it’s important to block out all the ambient light in the room.
 Keep a torch to hand to help you do the focussing as flashes don’t have modelling bulbs.

 Thirdly, you can tell the flash how close you are shooting to the subject.
 Zoom in to around 100mm on the flash to get a nice tight spot of light pointed exactly where the splash will land.
 The power output of the flash needs to be around 1/64th but change that depending upon your shots.

-- Use a macro lens to get the sharpest and closest results.
+3. Use a macro lens get the sharpest and closest results

-- Use a flash in manual mode to freeze the action.
+4. Use a flash in manual mode to freeze the action